Escaping for some winter sun in Gran Canaria

 The general feeling I got from Gran Canaria was very family and resort orientated, making it a great place to forget about the big outdoor adventures and really invest in some ‘you’ time.

-Saying that, there are a few awesome things I did get venture out for that i’d recommend if you decide to do the same…
+Saying that, there are a few awesome things I did venture out for that I’d recommend…

 A day at sea…

 It was really awesome to get an ocean perspective of Gran Canaria to see exactly the way this volcanic masterpiece has developed into the wonderful tourist destination it is.
 Our tour departed at 10.20 returning at 3pm and included: an open bar, snacks, a buffet lunch, the option for warm water swims and to add some water sports into your adventure.
 Book here.

 Need I say more.
 There’s a lovely hotel on the dune front called Hotel Riu Palace that you could check out for accommodation or just for a coffee and lunch after exploring the dunes.

 Time didn’t allow for me to do these things, but there are also…

 All in all, I had a gorgeous few days of sunshine here in Gran Canaria along with the perfect opportunity to relax before the busy months leading up to Christmas.